dhagrow/secs/README.rst

 Either command will install a script called *secs* which provides all the functionality.

+SECS requires root access to run.
+Note that if you use the second install option, you will likely have to use `sudo -E` so that Python can find the package.

+You may find it convenient to use a simple script like the `bash script`_ included in the repo to call *sudo* for you.

 Examples
 --------

-Root access (via *sudo*) is required for all commands.
-The script that is installed will call *sudo* for you.
+Root access (e.g. via *sudo*) is required for all commands.

 Create a container.
 The number is the size in megabytes.

 .. code-block::

-    $ secs create work_stuff 100
+    $ sudo secs create work_stuff 100
     ...
     $ ls -Ap
     work_stuff